i-a-n/unionjkl/_posts/2017-01-24-top-eleven-tiki-bars.markdown

 <p>Full disclosure: <i>Super Power</i> would be considered my “home tiki bar”.
 But trust me, I’m trying my best to be impartial here.</p>
 <p>Smack in the middle of a predictable Brooklyn neighborhood is this oasis of unpredictability.
 Brilliant branding, tasty drinks, a pinball machine, and delicious banh mi veggie dogs?
 All in a non-descript tiki bar that most hipsters would just assume is populated by weird uncles in khaki shorts?
 Sign me up!</p>

 <p>Go there and tell ’em Ian sent ya.
 They won’t know what you’re talking about and it’ll be weird.
 Who cares?
-You’ll be drunk in one drink anyway.</p>
+You’ll be drunk after one drink anyway.</p>

 <h3>#6: Bootlegger Tiki — Palm Springs, CA</h3>